CEREC® Dental Crowns

-For damaged, worn-out teeth, or for a tooth that needs a large filling, a dental crown — a cap that goes over a tooth — may be the solution.
+For damaged, worn-out teeth, or for a tooth that needs a large filling, a dental crown—a cap that goes over a tooth—may be the solution.
 Dental crowns are common and improve the appearance of teeth.
 With CEREC® technology, we now have the ability to create and place crowns in just one visit.
-No need for temporary crowns while we wait for the factory to mill your crown.
+No more sticky goopy, gooey, impression material in your month or temporary crowns that may fall off.
 You walk in for your appointment and walk out with a natural-looking restoration.

 Reasons to Get a Dental Crown